pwwang/liquidpy/docs/wild.md

 !!!
 Warning

-    Do not trust any template in wild mode with `liquidpy`
+    Do not trust any templates in wild mode with `liquidpy`

 Below are some features it supports.